 Location of the former St. Mary’s Catholic Cemetery (indicated by arrow) on lands that were originally part of the Timothy and Margaret Sullivan homestead.
 The site of today’s Central Catholic High School.
 Map source: City of Portland 18982 Renaming Map by Stengele & Schiffers, Courtesy of City of Portland Archives.

-Thomas Sullivan died in the 1860s and widow Margaret in the 1880s.
+Timothy Sullivan died in the 1860s and widow Margaret in the 1880s.
 Yes, their remains were buried at St. Mary’s Cemetery and later exhumed and relocated to Mt.
 Calvary Cemetery.

 Here’s one of the few visible clues to the Sullivans today, this one-block long stretch of “Sullivan Street,” which is actually more like an alley (there aren’t any street signs here, just the ghostly Google label), perched on the south edge of the gulch behind Oregon Mt.
 Community at NE 29th.
 Directly behind this view, the street sweeps to the east, down the hill and under the Banfield for access to the U-Storage building, which is the old Doernbecher Furniture Factory.